fakedann/phase-5-project/README.md

 ## Features

 - Create a robust and smooth data flow with the help of useContext
-- Showcase the ability to link diverse types of files (image, video, etc) to your models with Active Storage
 - Closely replicate the behavior of a payment system with Paypal
 - Persist shopping carts with Local Storage